mzyee/sysbench/README.md

   in user-provided Lua scripts;
 - can be used as a general-purpose Lua interpreter as well, simply replace `#!/usr/bin/lua` with `#!/usr/bin/sysbench` in your script.

+## Note

+- some additional database benchmarks are added in [Benchmark for Real World Workloads](#benchmark-for-real-world-workloads).

 # Installing from Binary Packages